 Students who have fully matriculated at Valparaiso University and who have interrupted their studies for whatever reason must apply for readmission to the University.
-The Readmission form is available online through the Office of the Registrar under the heading, “Change in Enrollment Status.”
+A link to the Readmission form is available online under the heading “Change in Enrollment Status” on the Forms page.
 Exceptions are students who took a formal leave of absence under the conditions specified above.
-The Office of the Registar will process the readmission by consulting the college in which the student is seeking readmission and notify the students upon completion of the process.
+The Office of the Registrar will process the readmission by consulting the college in which the student is seeking readmission and notify the student upon completion of the process.

 Application for readmission must be made at least one week before the start date of the term in which the student wishes to enroll.
 Applications will not be accepted after this date.
-The student being readmitted must sign a payment agreement form and present the necessary information such as records of attendance and grades at other colleges, along with a new medical examination report if the student has been out of school during the previous sixteen month period, before action will be taken on the request to be readmitted.
+The student being readmitted must accept a payment agreement and present the necessary information such as records of attendance and grades at other colleges, along with a new medical examination report if the student has been out of school during the previous sixteen-month period, before action will be taken on the request to be readmitted.

-Credit hours earned more than fifteen years before application for readmission (either at Valparaiso University or at another accredited institution) are subject to reevaluation and, if accepted by the appropriate University standing committee, may be subject to validation by the first year’s work (30 semester credits) completed in residence with a 2.000 grade point average.
+Credit hours earned more than fifteen years before the application for readmission (either at Valparaiso University or at another accredited institution) are subject to reevaluation and, if accepted, may be subject to validation by the first year’s work (30 semester credits) completed in residence with a 2.000 grade point average.